-Lake Issyk Kul (Issyk-Kul) is the second largest alpine lake in the world and the number one beach resort in Kyrgyzstan.
+Lake Issyk Kul (Issyk-Kul) is the second largest alpine lake in the world and the number one beach resort in Kyrgyzstan, surrounded by amazing mountain valleys full of nature.
 The lake is about 150 km long and almost 700 meters deep and is surrounded by snowy capped Tien Shan mountains even during the hottest summertime.
-Imagine sandy beaches with clear blueish water while drinking an Arpa (a local Kyrgyz beer) enjoying the +25 – 30 C and admiring at the white capped mountains in the background.
-The Issyk Kul lake itself, beaches and the surroundings are very popular among the locals, Kazakh and Russian tourists.
-Western tourists come mostly to see the amazing nature and the sights around the lake.
+The Issyk Kul lake and its beach life very popular among the locals, Kazakh and Russian tourists.
+Western tourists come here mostly to see the amazing nature and the cultural sights around the lake.

-Issyk Kul is elevated about 1,6 km above the sea level meaning the climate is considerably different for example from Bishkek.
-The huge water mass of the lake is also keeping the climate more temperate during the winter time and due to the hot springs at the bottom of the lake and the slight salinity of the water, it actually never freezes even though the temperatures go way below zero in the winter time which is logic as the name of the translates into “Hot lake” in Kyrgyz language.
+Issyk Kul is elevated about 1,6 km above the sea level, meaning that the climate is considerably different for example from Bishkek.
+The huge water mass of the lake is also keeping the climate more temperate during the winter time and due to the hot springs at the bottom of the lake and the slight salinity of the water, it actually never freezes even though the temperatures go way below zero in the winter.
+Therefore, the translation of Issyk Kul as the “Hot lake” from Kyrgyz language, is very logic.

 Cholpon Ata & North side of Issyk Kul